roachfire/roachlab/htpc/README.md

 That's it!
 Sonarr is ready to go.

 ### Radarr, Readarr, and Lidarr
 To configure Radarr, Readarr, and Lidarr, simply follow all of the steps above as the applications are virtually the same.
 They can be found at "dockerhostIPaddress:7878","dockerhostIPaddress:8787", and "dockerhostIPaddress:8686", respectively.
-Remember that each application should use the folder in the `/data/media` directory that corresponds with the media they collect.
+Remember that each application should use the folder in the `/data/media` directory that corresponds with the media they collect as the root.

+### Overseerr
+Let's get Overseerr set up so our users can start requesting thing.
+- Head over to "<dockerhostIPaddress>:5055" and login to your Plex account.
+- Click "Settings" in the sidebar and configure the General settings to suit your needs.
+Make sure the Application URL matches the URL you configure in your reverse proxy if you use one.
+- Configure the "Users" page to fit your needs.
+- On the "Plex" tab, select your server from the dropdown, then select the libraries you want to sync.
+- On the "Services" tab, add the info for your Radarr and Sonarr settings to match what you configured earlier.
+- Configure the other tabs as you wish, but I didn't mess with these.

 # Finishing up
 To finish, let's make sure our services are working correctly.